 We revelled in our victory for about 20 minutes until the clouds rolled in and poured rain.
 The smooth rocky surface made the descent cumbersome.
 I slipped at least three times in the first 30 minutes of the descent.
 The two girls that we passed earlier only made it to Laban Rata and unfortunately they had to head down without reaching the top.
 The weather closed in fast and before we had a chance to blink it began pouring.
 My clothes were completely soaked and I really began to feel the climb in my knees.
 Marius pointed out giant pitcher plants, which besides a three-foot long worm and a few brown frogs on the side of the trail, was the only exciting flora and fauna that we saw that day.
 Because we got to the base at around 4pm all the taxis had already left and unfortunately we had to hoof it an extra 25 minutes to our hotel room.

-The climb and descent of Mount Kinabalu took us eight hours.
+The climb and descent of Mount Kinabalu took us eight hours in total.
 It was exhilarating and I have absolutely no regrets in doing it in one day.
-I do recommend to complete the climb in one day but please do it only if you are ready to go on a four hour Stairmaster.
+I do recommend to complete the climb in one day but please do it only if you are ready to go on a four-hour Stairmaster.
 You have to be fit and have decent endurance.
 Jonathan and I had just finished cycling 700km across Korea and had Korean mountains to train on so I feel we were reasonably prepared for the climb.

 Also, be ready for some pain.
 My body was in pain for about a week afterwards.
 Also, I’m not entirely convinced that the water that is offered on the mountains is safe to drink (even though the guide said so) as we got food poisoning the next night.
 Word of advice, don’t drink the mountain water, bring more snacks than dried mangoes and be nice to the administrative staff.